Last Updated on

 This step is typically achieved with birth control.
 Hormone therapy is also necessary to mimic the body’s natural ovulation cycle and prepare the uterus for implantation.

 When your donor’s eggs have reached maturity, we will schedule an egg retrieval.
 A careful examination will help us select the most viable eggs.
 On the same day, you, your partner, or your sperm donor will provide a sperm sample for insemination of the eggs.

 The final step in the process is in vitro fertilization (IVF) and embryo transfer.
 Typically, two to three embryos are transferred in order to increase the probability of successful implantation.

 It generally takes about 11 to 16 days for pregnancy to be confirmed.
 Couples could experience issues during the weeks following embryo transfer.
 A woman may experience minor vaginal bleeding and infection directly after the procedure.
 During this time, you or your surrogate should avoid alcohol, limit caffeine, avoid strenuous activities, and abstain from sexual intercourse.

-In the middle of the second week, we will perform a pregnancy test.
+In the middle of the second week, the doctor will order 1 pregnancy test.
 If the test is negative, you typically have the option of trying again during the next menstrual cycle, using frozen eggs or embryos.
-If the test is positive, we will perform a second test to confirm.
+If the test is inconclusive, we will perform a second test to confirm.

 Get a FREE quote for Egg Donation IVF